 Most of the enterprises today do not have end-to-end visibility to understand usage and performance.
 Many enterprises are relying on traditional approaches to perform troubleshooting which can take time while end-user experience is compromised.
 A platform that is equipped with full-stack observability (FSO) provides faster insights into the network and can help pinpoint issues more rapidly through the use of telemetry.
 There is also ongoing development around predictive analytics to ensure that network resources are configured correctly to prevent any issues from surfacing.
 Enterprises are also facing challenges in aligning network and application performance as they rely more on the public Internet for connectivity, which can be unstable without an underlay strategy.
 Some mission-critical applications have stringent latency requirements while other applications (e.g., video for collaboration) require higher bandwidth.
 The ability for the network to be adaptive and adjust to business intent is therefore crucial for ensuring performance and maintaining user experience.

-Similarly, in the cybersecurity domain, most of the businesses surveyed have a consistent policy and enforcement, including regular updates across the organization.
+Similarly, in the cybersecurity domain, most of the businesses surveyed have a consistent policy and enforcement, including regular updates across the organisation.
 Cybersecurity has always been a key priority for IT departments, but it has in recent years been discussed in the board room as more high-profile cyber breach incidents have been reported, detrimental to the businesses and customers impacted.
-This has driven organizations to boost their IT security.
-However, there are still gaps as the cyber-threat environment continues to evolve.
-Enterprises are not confident that they have mature threat awareness capabilities and information (real-time and contextual) to guide them on security policy and strategy.